aiven/aiven-docs/docs/platform/howto/static-ip-addresses.md

 :::

-By default an Aiven service will use public IP addresses allocated from the cloud provider\'s shared pool of addresses for the cloud region.
+By default an Aiven service will use public IP addresses allocated from the cloud provider's shared pool of addresses for the cloud region.
 As a result, Aiven service IP addresses cannot be predicted.
 This is a good approach for most use cases, but we do also offer static IP addresses should you need them.
 This allows you to configure a firewall rule for